 |

-〜'Ehoumaki' 恵方巻〜Japanese people eat a seasonal thick sushi roll called ‘Ehoumaki’ on the night of Setsubun, July 3.
+〜'Ehoumaki' 恵方巻〜Japanese people eat a seasonal thick sushi roll called ‘Ehoumaki’ on the night of Setsubun, February 3.
 Ehomaki is believed to bring good luck.

 It is said that this custom originally started in Osaka in the late Edo era (1603-1868) and recently the custom has gained popularity.
-People eat Ehomaki silently, wishing for health and praying for prosperity of business, facing the direction of best luck (‘eho’ in Japanese) specified for each year.
+People eat Ehoumaki silently, wishing for health and praying for prosperity of business, facing the direction of best luck (‘eho’ in Japanese) specified for each year.
 It is also said to be good luck to use seven ingredients such as cucumber, shiitake mushrooms, seasoned omelet etc. to prepare for Ehoumaki. |

 〜What is 'Hatsumoude' 初詣?〜Many Japanese people visit a Shinto shrine or temple during the first three days of January to make traditional New Year’s wishes for health and happiness.